EmberEmu/emberemu.github.io/content/post/go-faster-with-asio/index.md

 In this basic example, the number of buffers is fixed at compile-time but if you need the number of buffers to be flexible, you can construct a *buffer sequence*, as <cite>per the documentation[^6]</cite>.
 Ember has a functional implementation <cite>here[^7]</cite>, since the documentation is a little sparse.
 The idea is to provide Asio with iterators over your sequence of buffers, with the lifetime of the underlying buffers left in your capable hands.

-Buffer sequences could likely fill an article of their own but at least you know they exist and when to reach for them.
+Buffer sequences could fill an article of their own but at least you know they exist and when to reach for them.
 Just make sure your buffer sequences are <cite>cheap to copy[^8]</cite>.

 ### A problem shared, is a performance halved